-If you sometimes get confused by the various different numbers and details on your businesses energy bills, you’re by no means alone.
-These documents contain many different pieces of information and they can be perplexing if you’re not sure exactly what you’re looking at.
+If you sometimes get confused by the various different numbers and details on your business’ utility costs, you’re by no means alone.
+These documents contain many different pieces of information, and they can be perplexing if you’re not sure exactly what you’re looking at.

 However, as long as you can pick out the key information that is important to your organisation, you should be able to get a clear understanding of what you are being charged for.

-- The bill date – the date the bill was sent to you
+• Bill date – The date the bill was sent to you.

-- The bill number – a reference number that your supplier uses to identify the bill
+• Bill number – A reference number that your supplier uses to identify the bill.

-Having a clear idea of how much similar businesses are paying for their energy, for example being aware of the average cost of electricity per month for a small business, can help you to decide if you’re on a competitive tariff.
+Having a clear idea of how much similar businesses are paying for their energy can help you to decide if you’re on a competitive tariff.
+For instance, now that we’ve explained what the average gas bill is for a small business, you’ll be able to compare that with how much your own small business is paying for its gas usage.
 If you think you’re paying more than you should be for your energy, it may be time to make a switch.
 As a specialist energy comparison and switching service provider, Utility Bidder can make it quick and easy to find a tariff that suits you, and we will take care of the switching process on your behalf.

 There are other ways to lower your business energy bills too.
 One of the most important is to find ways to reduce your energy usage as a company.
 The actions you take could range from making major changes like upgrading your equipment to more efficient models and improving the insulation in your building, to modest steps like putting posters up around your workplace reminding workers to switch lighting and equipment off when it’s not in use.
 To help you identify areas of potential wastage, you could conduct an energy audit.
 As well as saving you money, cutting your energy usage will help to make your business more environmentally friendly.